GoodwayGroup/lib-hapi-good-tracer/README.md

 - `enableStatsRoute`: defaults to `false`.
 Publish a route to `/good-tracer/stats` that exposes the current metrics for [`node-cache` statistics](https://github.com/node-cache/node-cache#statistics-stats).
 - `baseRoute`: defaults to `''`.
 Prepends to the `/good-tracer/stats` route.
     - Example: `baseRoute = /serivce-awesome` results in `/serivce-awesome/good-tracer/stats`
+- `postResponseCleanup: (Boolean | Object)`: defaults to `true`.
+If set to anything, the feature is enabled.
+    - `delay: Number`: defaults to `1000 ms`.
+The amount of time to wait after reponse to delete a key from the cache.
 - `axios`: Configured axios instances provided to each request
     - `[key: string]: (Boolean | Object)`: if given, defaults to `{}`.
 Pass in any valid `axios` config options.
 - `cache`: internal memory cache settings.
 See [node-cache](https://github.com/node-cache/node-cache)